Our doctors provide compassionate care for children with disorders of the brain, skull, spine, and spinal cord.

 Our neurosurgeons at Hassenfeld Children’s Hospital at NYU Langone comprise one of the largest pediatric neurosurgery practices in New York City.
 Children and their families travel from around the world to be cared for by our experts, who are leaders in the surgical treatment of brain tumors, hydrocephalus, Chiari malformation, spine and spinal cord tumors, epilepsy, craniofacial disorders, and other conditions that affect the brain.

-Our surgeons, part of NYU Langone’s Brain Tumor Center, provide advanced care for brain and spinal cord tumors.
+Our surgeons, part of NYU Langone’s Brain and Spine Tumor Center, provide advanced care for brain and spinal cord tumors.
 We have an international reputation for excellence in the surgical treatment of craniopharyngioma, optic pathway tumors, and tumors of the cerebellum, brainstem, and spinal cord.

 Our treatments include the use of the latest imaging technology such as intraoperative MRI, which is performed during surgery to provide real-time brain imaging; three-dimensional modeling to create an image of the brain to help in surgical planning; and advanced neural monitoring during surgery to assess brain activity.